Clickcease

 Temporary Orders: Protection While Your Divorce Is Pending

-Divorce cases don’t resolve overnight, but life doesn’t pause while you wait.
-Temporary orders establish rules for the period between filing and final decree.
-These court orders address immediate concerns: Who stays in the house?
-What happens to the children’s schedule?
+Divorce cases don't resolve overnight, but life doesn't pause while you wait.
+Temporary orders establish rules for the period between filing and final decree: Who stays in the house?
+What happens to the children's schedule?
 Who pays which bills?
 Can either spouse sell assets or empty bank accounts?

 Under Texas Family Code Section 105.001, courts can issue temporary orders regarding child custody, child support, spousal support, possession of the family home, and use of property.
 These orders remain in effect until the final divorce decree replaces them.

 Temporary orders hearings often set the tone for the entire case.
-The schedule established in temporary orders frequently becomes the permanent arrangement, because judges hesitate to disrupt children’s routines.
-Similarly, temporary spousal support can establish expectations that carry into final negotiations.
+The schedule established in temporary orders frequently becomes the permanent arrangement, because judges hesitate to disrupt children's routines.
 We prepare for temporary orders hearings with the same intensity we bring to final trial.

 Protecting High-Profile Clients During Divorce